asu-trans-ai-lab/DTALite/README.md

 2. [Self-learning documents](docs/self_learning)
 3. [User guide for NeXTA+QGIS using GMNS data format](docs/user_guide/1_QGIS_NEXTA_visualization_4_GMNS.md)
 4. See [Path4GMNS](https://github.com/jdlph/Path4GMNS) for the Python implementation of DTALite along with the Python APIs to the portable DTALite running across Windows (x86_64), Linux (x86_64), and macOS (x86_64 and Apple Silicon).
-5. See [TransOMS](https://github.com/jdlph/TransOMS) for the complete redesign and enterprise-grade implementation of DTALite using Modern C++.
+5. See [TransOMS](https://github.com/jdlph/TransOMS) for the complete redesign and the enterprise-grade implementation of DTALite using Modern C++.

 ## Additional References